 - Maintaining vehicle and weapons

 - Reading maps and plans

 - Lifting, carrying, pushing, and pulling loads of up to 25kg

-Teamwork is essential.
-Armored assualt vehicle crew members must be able to work together efficiently and must be able to follow and execute orders quickly and correctly.
+Armored assualt vehicle crew members must be able to work together as a team, and be able to follow and execute orders quickly and correctly.
 Dealing with stress is standard, and members accept the challenge of being ready to face sudden danger at all times.

-Excellent physical condition is required.
 Prior to enrolment, a physical examination must be passed.
 Working in this career requires a tremendous amount of physical activity, from lifting, carrying, pushing, and pulling objects, to operating heavy equipment.
-Crew members must also have good vision to be able to see clearly at a distance and have excellent judgment to determine a target’s location.
-Sometimes identifying small differences in colour, shades, and brightness can be crucial to a mission’s success, or even to another crew member’s life.

 What is the workplace of an Armored Assault Vehicle Crew Member like?